 Avoid Taking A Bath For A Long Time

-When you are cozy in the hot tub, it is likely to take a bath for a long period, but which can cause fatigue, dry skin, and bathing accidents in the worst case.
+When you are cozy in the hot tub, it is likely to take a bath for a long period, but this can cause fatigue, dry skin, and bathing accidents in the worst case.

-Repeat going in and out the tub, rather than bathing for a long period at once.
+Repeat going in and out of the tub, rather than bathing for a long period at once.

-The hot water around 109 F (42℃) and higher is not recommended for the purpose of relaxation and relief pain and tension.
+Hot water around 109 F (42℃) and higher is not recommended for the purpose of relaxation and relief of pain and tension.
 If the water temperature is quite high at around 109 F (42℃), complete to bath for 10 minutes max.

 Putting A Cold Towel On The Head

 Put a folded cold towel on the head to prevent dizziness caused by a hot flush.